home-assistant/home-assistant.io/source/_integrations/cambridge_audio.markdown

 ha_integration_type: integration
 ---

-The `cambridge_audio` {% term integration %} allows you to control all receivers and streamers that support the StreamMagic app.
+The **Cambridge Audio** {% term integration %} allows you to control all receivers and streamers that support the StreamMagic app.

 The platform automatically discovers all enabled zones and sources.
 Each zone is added as a media player device with the enabled sources available as inputs.
 Media information and transport controls are supported if the selected source reports it.